shnergle/ShnergleServer/README.md

 Setup
 -----

+ * Add the directories app and site-packages to the python path.
-Point the WSGI server to server.app and set the environment variable APP_SECRET to a random string and DATABASE to the connection string.
+ * Point the WSGI server to main.app and set the environment variable APP_SECRET to a random string and DATABASE to the connection string.

 Structure